GarvTambi/Udacity-Self-Driving-Car/CarND-Extended-Kalman-Filter-P5/README.md

 The simulator provides two datasets.
 The difference between them are:

 - The direction the car (the object) is moving.
 - The order the first measurement is sent to the EKF.
-On dataset 1, the LIDAR measurement is sent first.
-On the dataset 2, the RADAR measurement is sent first.
+On dataset 1, First measurement is sent by LIDAR Sensor.
+On the dataset 2, Fist measurement is sent by RADAR Sensor.